-Her students have been finalists and prize-winners in numerous competitions including the Fischoff Competition, the Alexander and Buono International Flute Competition, and the National Flute Association, Rochester Flute Association, Southeast Michigan Flute Association, Mid-Atlantic Flute Association, Oklahoma Flute Association, and Kentucky Flute Association Young Artist Competitions.
+Professor Assimakopoulos has the privilege of working with a studio of wonderful undergraduate through doctoral students at WVU.
+Her students hold accolades as finalists and prize-winners in numerous national and international competitions including the Fischoff Competition, Intermusica International Concerto Competition, Alexander-Buono International Flute Competition, and the Young Artist Competitions of the National Flute Association, Rochester Flute Association, Southeast Michigan Flute Association, Mid-Atlantic Flute Association, Oklahoma Flute Association, and the Kentucky Flute Association.